Raedin24/School/L400/DCIT 417/Session 3.md

 		- Mobile ad hoc network (MANET)
 		- Wireless sensor network (WSN)

-Building a point to point topology `Ipv4GlobalRoutingHelper` - Used to populate the routing tables `NodeContainer` - Used to create all connected nodes required by the topology `PointToPointHelper` - Used to set the channel attributes (data rate, delay) `InternetStackHelper` - Used to install all basic network protocols
+## Building a point to point topology
+`Ipv4GlobalRoutingHelper` - Used to populate the routing tables `NodeContainer` - Used to create all connected nodes required by the topology `PointToPointHelper` - Used to set the channel attributes (data rate, delay) `InternetStackHelper` - Used to install all basic network protocols `Ipv4AddressHelper` - Used to set and assign IPv4 addresses and the subnets to the nodes

+## Generate Application
+`UdpEchoSeverHel`